matey-0/Reynard/README.md

 #### 3.)
 Configure for your hardware
   Edit the librewolf.overrides.cfg file, comment out the currently active Framework 13 profile
-  Utilize inline comments to deterimine the correct preset for you, uncomment, and make any edits if required
+  Utilize inline comments to deterimne the correct preset for you, uncomment, and make any edits if required
   Glance over other prefs, modify any that you think you should

 #### 4.)
 Restart LibreWolf